mehulagg/gitlab/doc/user/application_security/dast/browserker.md

 #### Selectors

-Various environment variables are of type `selector`.
+Selectors are used by environment variables to specify the location of an element displayed on a page in a browser.
 Selectors have the format `type`:`search string`.
 Browserker will search for the selector using the search string based on the type.

 | Selector type | Example                        | Description |
 | ------------- | ------------------------------ | ----------- |